 It's kind of like the Beatles song about coming together - except with customer data.

 - Integration can be a beast.
 Everyone wants it, but few have the tools or technology to get it.
 The best way to integrate your existing software with your incentive program is to bring on an incentive management company.
 Use an incentive provider that makes the transition easy.
-The company should offer to integrate your CRM integration technology with your loyalty program database.
+The company should offer to integrate your CRM with your loyalty program database.
 In theory, this should help you get holistic customer data from sales claims submissions into your CRM system, and vise versa.

 - On the “macro” marketing level, you get a more detailed picture of your customers.
 This helps you develop better marketing strategies, so you can identify customer trends, preferences and demands.